BIZZAN-Exchange/BIZZAN/README-EN.md

-ZTuo Open source digital currency trading system
+BIZZAN Open source digital currency trading system

 This source code is limited to exchange and study, where it involves legal issues and I have nothing to do with it
 =====================================